 - For even bigger flavour, cook your rice in vegetable broth, rather than water.
 (If you don’t already have leftover rice in your refrigerator, that is.)

 - When chopping your veggies, make sure everything is very finely chopped.
-You don’t want large pieces of vegetables as they won’t hold very well and you don’t want these delicious burgers to fall apart.
+You don’t want large pieces of vegetables or your mushroom risotto burgers won’t hold very well and you don’t want these delicious burgers to fall apart.
 That’s why using a food processor is best, and quickest.

 - When you’ve made your batter, be sure to test the firmness and stickiness of your mixture.
 Just because a recipe calls for a specific amount of ingredients, there’s always potential for measuring errors, different brands of ingredients leading to different results, etc. So test it first.
 Test the batter by squeezing some of your mixture into a ball in your hands to see how well it holds.
 If it falls apart in your hands before baking, it won’t hold after baking either.
 Alternatively, if the batter is overly sticky, it may get stuck to the parchment paper on your tray, making flipping your burgers difficult.
 If the ball sticks to your hands, add more tapioca starch (or tapioca flour) until you have only a slightly sticky consistency.